Loewner chains and evolution families on parallel slit half-planes: Proof of Theorems and

-We fix an $\mathcal{M}_{\leq 1}(\mathbb{R})$-valued Lebesgue-measurable process $(\nu_t)_{t \geq 0}$.
-By \eqref{eq:Poi_Koebe}, $\bm{b}(\nu_t, {\cdot})$ satisfies the Carath\'eodory condition (see Theorem~1.1 in Section~1, Chapter~2 of Coddington and Levinson~\cite{CL55} or Theorem~5.1 in Section~I.5 of Hale~\cite{Ha69}).
-Hence the following holds:
+We begin our argument with the existence of a local solution to \eqref{eq:KLforSlit_vec}.
+Here, we mean by a solution to an ODE an absolutely continuous function which satisfies the ODE in the a.e.\ sense.
+By \eqref{eq:Poi_Koebe}, the function $[0,\infty)\times \mathbf{Slit}\ni (t, \bm{s})\mapsto \bm{b}(\nu_t, \bm{s})$ satisfies the \emph{Carath\'eodory condition}; see Theorem~1.1 in Section~1, Chapter~2 of Coddington and Levinson~\cite{CL55} or Theorem~5.1 in Section~I.5 of Hale~\cite{Ha69}.
+By the cited theorems the following holds:

 \begin{proposition} Let $t_0 \in [0, \infty)$.
 For every initial condition $\bm{s}(t_0) = \bm{s}_0 \in \mathbf{Slit}$, the ODE~\eqref{eq:KLforSlit_vec} has a local solution $\bm{s}(t)$. \end{proposition}